N3siOS/Nesios_Stuff_Addon/README.md

 Resource pack for Minecraft Java Edition 1.18 that modifies only basic weapons and tools.

-### List of additions
+### List of changes

-- Addition of the degradation of weapons and tools.
+- Added a degradation system for tools and weapons.
-- Redesign textures of tools/weapons.
 - Change color of enchanted glint effect.

-- Redesign Texture of Armor.
+Redesign of textures for :

+- Swords
+- Pickaxes
+- Axes
+- Shovels
+- Hoes
+- Fishing rod
+- Flint and steel
+- Bow
+- Crossbow
+- Arrows (texture and model)
+- Spectral Arrow (texture and model)
+- Tipped arrows (texture and model)
+- Shears
+- Buckets
+- Trident
+- Clock
+- Netherite armor
+- Diamond armor
+- Iron armor
-- Redesign Bucket.
+- Golden armor
-- Redesign Trident.
+- Turtle Helmet

 ### Installation